 - PHB (Optional): Never use this in combat, but 20d6 healing for a 3rd-level spell is very efficient.
 Even Healing Spirit can't match this amount of healing at the same spell level (with the 2020 errata and a +5 spellcasting mod, 6 uses, 2d6 healing when cast at 3rd level, total 12d6 healing).

-The cloud itself is immobile, and lightning bolts must target a location "under the cloud", meaning anywhere directly beneatht the 60-foot radius cloud.
-That's a big area, but it's still immobile so unless you're in a long fight or multiple fights within one area you're likely going to allow this to expire before you get the full effect.
+The cloud itself is immobile, and lightning bolts must target a location "under the cloud", meaning anywhere directly beneath the 60-foot radius cloud.
+That's a big area, but it's still immobile, so unless you're in a long fight or multiple fights within one area you're likely going to allow this to expire before you get the full effect.

 You can activate the lightning bolt effect while in wild shape, which means that you can turn into something sneaky like a rat or a small bird and go unnoticed while raining lightning on your foes, but the other problems remain, and your enemies are likely to seek cover (a ceiling would provide full cover) or move out of the area of the inexplicable storm cloud which is at most 120 feet above you.

 For more help, see my Practical Guide to Summoning Spells.